furkngoksu/26/README.md

 Classification purposes based on audio features and available genres Any other application that you can think of.
 Feel free to discuss!

-## Dataset Link
-Certainly!
-You can include a section in your README file with a hyperlink to the dataset hosted on Kaggle.
-Here's an example of how you might add it:

 ---

 ## Dataset

 The dataset used in this project can be accessed from the [Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset) available on Kaggle.
 To use this dataset, download it from the provided link and place it in the project directory under the specified folder structure.

 ## Contribution